 Template DNA should be prepared from live/fresh or EtOH-preserved specimens using a suitable DNA preparation protocol.
-A DNA extraction kit may be used in accordance with the manufacturer's recommendations.
+DNA extraction kits may be used according to the manufacturers' instructions.

-4.3.1.2.3.1.
-Analysis of the ribosomal RNA gene internal transcribed spacer region i) Polymerase chain reaction (PCR) amplification of the internal transcribed spacer (ITS)
+4.3.1.2.3.2.
+Analysis of the ribosomal RNA gene internal transcribed spacer region

+4.3.1.2.3.2.1.
+Polymerase chain reaction (PCR) amplification of the internal transcribed spacer (ITS)

-For amplification of a 1300 base pair product of the ITS-region, primers 5'-TTT-CCG-TAG-GTG-AAC-CT-3' and 5'-TCC-TCC-GCT-TAG-TGA-TA-3', may be used.
-The cycling conditions for PCR are as follows, initial denaturation at 95°C for 5 minutes; 35 cycles of 95°C for 1 minute, 55°C for 1 minute, 72°C for 2 minutes; final extension at 72°C for 7 minutes (13, 31).
+For amplification of a 1300 base pair product of the ITS-region, primers, such as 5'-TTT-CCG-TAG-GTG-AAC-CT-3' and 5'-TCC-TCC-GCT-TAG-TGA-TA-3', may be used.
+The cycling conditions for PCR are as follows, initial denaturation at 95°C for 5 minutes; 30 cycles of 94°C for 1 minute, 50°C for 1 minute, 72°C for 2 minutes; final extension at 72°C for 7 minutes (Cunningham, 1997).
+If partially degraded material is analysed, the ITS1 and ITS2 spacers can be amplified in two separate reactions using primer sets and PCR conditions described in Matejusová et al., 2001.